rupol/rupol/README.md

 I'm Ruth (she/her), a software engineer who lives and works in Denver, CO.

 🌱
 I’m currently learning Python and continuing to sharpen my skills in PHP, JS, Node and React.
-If you need any CSS advice, I've got that pretty well sorted at this point.

 👯
-I’m looking to collaborate on environment and education projects.
+I’m looking to collaborate on projects in environment and education.

 🤔
-I'm new to the tech industry, so any advice or mentorship (big of small) is much appreciated!
+I'm new to the tech industry, so any advice or mentorship (big or small) is much appreciated!

 💬